Sacred Heart Girls' College

 Sacred Heart Girls' College (SHGC) is an independent Roman Catholic secondary school for girls from years 7 to 12 located in the Melbourne south-eastern suburb of Oakleigh, in Victoria, Australia.
-It was opened in 1957 by the Sisters of Our Lady of the Missions (RNDM).
-The College houses approximately 1000 students, and continues to grow.
-It has a proud history of strong academic performance and provides many curricular and co-curricular activities for its students including a vibrant music program, a multitude of sporting opportunities, an Outdoor Learning Program, public speaking and debating.
+It was opened in 1957 by the Sisters of Our Lady of the Missions.
+The College houses approximately 1000 students.

 The school is affiliated with the Alliance of Girls' Schools Australasia (AGSA), as well as the South Eastern Sporting Group (SESG) and the Secondary Catholic Sporting Association (SCSA).

 The school offers the Victorian Certificate of Education (VCE), and consistently ranks in the Top 100 schools in Victoria for VCE, as well as in the Top 10 Catholic schools in Victoria for VCE.

-In 2022, the school celebrates 65 years of educating young women at their current Warrigal Road campus.

 History

-Sacred Heart Girls' College was founded by the Sisters of Our Lady of the Missions (RNDMs) in 1957, built on the wonderful traditions of their founder, Euphrasie Barbier.
-It was she who had a dream "that all people would be loved, honoured and respected for the wonderful gifts of their difference and the amazing gifts of our oneness".

-Crest

-Crown

-The crown symbolises a reward for excellence.
-It is mentioned several times in the Christian Scriptures as a reward for those who have persevered in doing right.